ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-5.1.md

 For password-based authentication:
-Maintain a list of commonly-used, expected, or compromised passwords and update the list _[IBM Assignment: at least monthly]_ and when organizational passwords are suspected to have been compromised directly or indirectly.
+Maintain a list of commonly-used, expected, or compromised passwords and update the list _[Assignment: organization-defined frequency]_ and when organizational passwords are suspected to have been compromised directly or indirectly.

 ### IA-5 (1) (b)